Skip to main content

 Professional Interests: Ethics, medical education, and global health

-Hobbies: Hiking, biking, and walking on the Monon trail with my wife and dog
+Hobbies: Hiking, biking and walking on the Monon trail with my wife and dog

-Why IU Med-Peds?
-IU School of Medicine has everything I was looking for in a residency program!
+Residency Reflection: IU School of Medicine has everything I was looking for in a residency program!
 I love that the breadth of training sites (VA, standalone children’s hospital, academic medical center, FQHC continuity clinic with my own panel) will expose me to all different types of medicine, patient care, and patient populations.
 My interview day was such a highlight — the faculty and residents really seemed to know and want to support one other, and I was so impressed with how close everyone was.
 The program’s size is a huge perk too — you instantly have an enormous support group, a great institutional med-peds culture, and a phenomenal network of alumni to learn from!
 On top of that, Indianapolis is genuinely a cool city with great trails, food, sports and breweries.
 I was thrilled to match at IU School of Medicine and happy to call Indy home!

 Read Bio